MiniMini-On/hpny/README.md

 - You can use it just by downloading and running it through the vs code(live server)

 - It is using Rest API provided by the host of the chllenge.
-The API is not permanent.
+The providing is not permanent.

 - User can post messages including title, content and image, but the image is randomly and automatically choosen when user click the post-button.